 The Mason Family

 Van Houten met cult leader Charles Manson later that year.
 Her new friends revered him as similar to Christ.
 Leslie herself had been raised a Christian, so surely this stuck something in her.
-She took LSD and listened to his sermons, often speaking on self-love and love for others, with the rest of the Manson Family, on Spahn Ranch.
-She was quickly revered as a leader in the Manson family and held many aliases with her time with the family, including Leslie Marie Skankston, Lulu, and Louella Alexandria.
+She took LSD and listened to his sermons, often speaking on self-love and love for others.
+She was quickly revered as a leader in the Manson family.
+Van Houten held many aliases with her time with the family.
+She was tight with most everyone, including Leslie Marie Skankston, Lulu, and Louella Alexandria.

 Spahn Ranch was an abandoned movie set outside of Los Angeles.
 Owned by a George Spahn, it was once home to Hollywood western movies and television shows.
 It’s latter years lent itself to the squalor of The Manson Family.
 Consisting of hippie youth, ranging from early teens to early twenties, members like Charles “Tex” Watson, Patricia Krenwinkel, Susan Atkins, and Dianne Lake were dosed with LSD, held orgies, and lived lawlessly but followed every whim of Charles Manson.